 One of the most talked about mysteries in the modern world, guests to Stonehenge were once given chisels on entry so they could chip off a souvenir to go home with.
 Today the stones are much more heavily protected, and rightly so, as they really are amazing.

-Why Was Stonehenge Built and What Was It Used For?
+Why was Stonehenge Built and What was it Used For?

-One interesting theory that there is a shred of proof for is that Stonehenge was some sort of ancient almanac as the stones indicate a 365.25 calendar, in keeping with the earths rotation around the sun.
+One interesting theory there is a shred of proof for is that Stonehenge was some sort of ancient almanac as the stones indicate a 365.25 calendar, in keeping with the earth’s rotation around the sun.

-How Was Stonehenge Built And Where Is It?
+How was Stonehenge Built and Where is it?

-Wizards and Magic and Druids?
+Wizards, Magic and Druids?

-Historic peddler of fables and King Arthur enthusiast Geoffrey of Monmouth wrote his book, brazenly entitled The History of the Kings of Britain, in 1136 in which he states that druids and magic were responsible for Stonehenge, an idea that was believed as fact up until the late Tudor period in the 17th century.
+Historic peddler of fables, and King Arthur enthusiast, Geoffrey of Monmouth wrote his book, brazenly entitled The History of the Kings of Britain, in 1136.
+He states that druids and magic were responsible for Stonehenge.
+It was an idea believed as fact up until the late Tudor period in the 17th century.